yosuken/ViPTreeGen/README.md

     --notree                   (default: off)       -- generate only similarity/distance matrix --method       [nj|bionj]  (default: bionj)     -- proteomic tree generation method

+  (2D mode)
+    --2D           [query fasta] (default: off)     -- do not generate tree but similarity matrix of: 'query sequences' against 'input sequences'.
+2D mode is designed to find the most related 'input sequence' for each 'query sequence'

   (use GNU parallel)
     --ncpus        [int]                            -- number of jobs in parallel